Ahhhh, the million-dollar question…

 We’re kidding, we’re kidding!
 We’re talking about the next few school years in the School of Pipsology.

-The remaining years of Middle School and High School are devoted to studying more technical analysis tools.We’ll take a look at the more advanced forex tools also such as pivot points, divergences, Elliott Wave Theory, and Gartley patterns.
+The remaining years of Middle School and High School are devoted to studying more technical analysis tools.We’ll take a look at the more advanced forex tools also such as pivot points, divergences, Heikin Ashi, Elliott Wave Theory, and harmonic price patterns.

 Sounds fancy?
 It’s because they are!
 Bet you can’t wait to get started on those!

-College will be a bit more complicated since you’ll be tackling both fundamental and market sentiment analysis at the same time.
+College will be a bit more complicated since you’ll be tackling both fundamental AND sentiment analysis at the same time.

 A couple of reasons why we’re putting fundamental and market sentiment analysis together: